bsdev1/encrypted-app/README.md

 To launch LockGuard, follow these steps:

+1. Make sure you have Node.js installed on your system.
+You can download it from [https://nodejs.org](https://nodejs.org).

-1. Open a terminal and navigate to the frontend folder.
+2. Open a terminal and navigate to the frontend folder.

-2. Run the following command to install the necessary dependencies:
+3. Run the following command to install the necessary dependencies:

    ```
    yarn install
    ```

+   Note: If you don't have Yarn installed, you can install it globally by running `npm install -g yarn` before executing the above command.

-3. Start the Vue app by running the following command:
+4. Start the Vue app by running the following command:

    ```
    yarn serve
    ```

-4. Open another terminal window and navigate to the backend folder.
+5. Open another terminal window and navigate to the backend folder.

-5. Run the following command to install the backend dependencies:
+6. Run the following command to install the backend dependencies:

    ```
    yarn install
    ```

-6. Start the backend server by running the following command:
+7. Start the backend server by running the following command:

    ```
    yarn dev
    ```

-7. Open your browser and visit [http://localhost:8080](http://localhost:8080) to view the application.
+8. Open your browser and visit [http://localhost:8080](http://localhost:8080) to view the application.

 ## Deployment 🌐